vectara/FaithBench/README.md

 ```

 ## License:
 CC BY-NC-SA.

+By NC, you are prohibited to use any derivation of this dataset to produce anything for commercial use, including but not limited to, finetuning commercial models using the dataset directly or indirectly.
+Indirect use includes but is not limited to using this dataset to augment more training data for training a model and using this dataset to train a model that infludences the training of another commercial model.
-You cannot use this dataset to train machine learning models for commercial use.
-This model is only for research purpose.
+This dataset can only be used for research purpose.